andimiya/resume-markdown-builder/README.md

 - copy the public/index.html file from your resume builder
 - paste it into the index.html file in your `yourusername.github.io` directory
 - copy the public/styles.css file from your resume builder
-- paste it into the `css/main.css` file in your `yourusername.github.io` directory
+- paste it into the `styles.css` file in your `yourusername.github.io` directory